tjesi/tjesi.github.io/_pages/academic.md

 ## Students

-I am currently supervising the following students:
+I am currently/have been supervising the following students:
-- Audhild Høgåsen - "Return Codes from Lattice Assumptions" (Master's thesis)
+- Audhild Høgåsen - "Return Codes from Lattice Assumptions" (Master's thesis 2022)
-- Alejandro Rodriguez - "Implementing Lattice-Based Cryptography" (Bachelor's thesis)
+- Alejandro Rodriguez - "Implementing Lattice-Based Cryptography" (Bachelor's thesis 2022)
-- Guro Rio Berge - "Cryptographic Protocols from Lattice Assumptions" (Bachelor's thesis)
+- Guro Rio Berge - "Cryptographic Protocols from Lattice Assumptions" (Bachelor's thesis 2022)

 ## Professional Service
 I was on the organizing committee for [Eurocrypt 2022](https://eurocrypt.iacr.org/2022) in Trondheim.
 Colin Boyd was the General Chair.